PKU-YuanGroup/Open-Sora-Plan/docs/Data.md

 These data consist of segmented video clips, with each clip obtained through center cropping.
 The resolution of each clip is 512×512.
 There are 64 frames in each clip, and their corresponding captions can be found in the annotation files.

-We present additional details [here](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.0.0.md#data-construction).
+We present additional details in [report](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.0.0.md#data-construction) and [Open-Sora-Dataset](https://github.com/PKU-YuanGroup/Open-Sora-Dataset).

 ### Class-condition